ammein/custom-code-editor/README.md

 > NOTE : Save options will not apply to all users.
 It will load current users saves options and apply it to all editors.
 This will brings each types of users to their own desired options.

 ## Reset Options
 You can also reset all options.
-This will remove current saves options and changes it to default module options settings.
+This will remove current saves options and change it to default module options settings.
 Let say you have follows save options demonstration above, you simply click `Reset` like example below :

 ![Reset Options](https://media.giphy.com/media/RhYUiFiT5xoxM8cvIj/giphy.gif)